Home News Retirement Income Planning: State Pension Boost Falls Short – Glasgow News

 Pension Credit Explained

-Note that you cannot use the calculator if you or your partner are deferring your State Pension, own more than one property, are self-employed, or have housing costs not covered either by mortgage repayments or Housing Benefit.
+The Pension Credit calculator on the GOV.UK website is a useful tool for determining eligibility.
+To use it, you’ll need details about your earnings, benefits, pensions, savings, and investments, as well as information about your partner if applicable.
+However, the calculator cannot be used if you or your partner are deferring your State Pension, own more than one property, are self-employed, or have housing costs not covered by mortgage repayments or Housing Benefit.

 Related Articles